agh372/XKCD-CLI/README.md

 # 9gag-CLI

-This is a python script which parses 9gag.com using BeautifulSoup and display it in terminal window.
+This is a python script which parses 9gag.com using BeautifulSoup and display it in terminal window in ASCII format.

 **Instructions**